nemanjajelisijevic/javaDaemon/README.md

 which is instantiated upon the Daemon methods call, and handed to the main looper for execution once the prototype method returns.

-Closure exposes an abstract method doTheGuiStuff() for implementation, and getResult() for extracting the return value.
+Closure exposes an abstract method onReturn() for implementation, and getResult() for extracting the return value.

 That being said, a Daemon can be called anywhere (multiple producers), but it only returns a Closure to the MAIN thread.
 For now :)